espsrc/FOREGROUNDS-FRIENDS/workflow/polynomial_fit/README.md

 The script will generate several temporary files to save RAM memory.
 These files will be removed at the end.
 The script will save each slice of the reconstructed cube to a FITS file into the directory specified by the user.
+Output filenames follow the pattern `data_clean_i.fits`, where `i` represents the channel number and ranges from 1 to 901.